 Silver Springs, FL 34489

 If the camper wants to attend the Rangers Program, please enclose proof of his/her hunter safety certification.
-Each registration form must include full payment of $325 per camper.
-Tuition is payable by check or money order to the Florida Fish and Wildlife Conservation Commission.
+An invoice will be sent for tuition after registration packet is received and processed.

 Registration applications are acknowledged by return mail.
-Additional forms will be mailed to you and must be completed before the camper's first day of camp.
+A confirmation packet and invoice for tuition will be mailed to you and, must be completed by June 1, 2021.
 Physical examinations are included and some forms will need to be notarized.

 Tuition for Ocala Outdoor Adventure Camp is $325 per camper.
+The fee for Leadership Camp is $125 per camper.
 Fees include lodging, all meals and snacks, most equipment and program materials and minor accident insurance.
 Camp is available to both boys and girls, ages 8-17.
 Campers must be at least 8 and no older than 17 by the first day of their camp session.